Is Daryl Hannah Autistic? The Diagnosis Has Fans Slamming Her Controversial Portrayal In Love Story

 — 𝒾𝓈𝓃𝓉𝒹𝒶𝓋𝑒𝑜𝓃𝑒 (@IsntDaveOne) February 14, 2026

-As an example, the "Daryl Hannah" character appears in one scene at Kennedy's mother's wake.
-There, the character makes socially inappropriate and strangely cold remarks.
 In another scene, the character allows friends to do drugs in Kennedy's apartment while she engages in yoga-like poses.
 Both of these moments arguably make Hannah seem insensitive or incapable of forging strong relationships, two assumptions sometimes made about autistic women.
 (Both assumptions do have evidence-based underpinnings, but every autistic person is different, and assuming such characteristics is unjust for those with autism.)

 Encouragement from around the Internet

-Hannah hasn't accused the "Love Story" creators of mocking her autism, but she did call them out for being deceptive, as well as misogynistic.
+Hannah hasn't directly accused the "Love Story" creators of mocking her autism, but she did call them out for being deceptive, as well as misogynistic.
 In an opinion piece for The New York Times, Hannah blasted those involved in creating "Love Story" for demeaning and villainizing her.
 "These are not creative embellishments of personality.
 They are assertions about conduct — and they are false," she wrote.
 "The actions and behaviors attributed to me are untrue."

-Many watchers have noticed that the "Daryl Hannah" in "Love Story" seems contrived and fans of Hannah aren't keeping quiet about what they also perceive as an unfair spin on her autism.
+Many watchers have noticed that the "Daryl Hannah" in "Love Story" seems contrived, and fans of Hannah aren't keeping quiet about what they also perceive as an unfair spin on her autism.
 Said one on X, "The fact she has autism makes me wonder if they purposefully portrayed her in this ableist way to make fun of her."
 Even celebrity Rosanna Arquette has gone on Instagram to support Hannah by posting a throwback picture of the two of them with the comment, "The portrayal of her on the streaming thing is b*******.
 Her love with John F Kennedy Jr was real."

 Whether or not "Love Story" took Hannah's autism into account when writing her fictional doppelganger's part isn't clear.
 (As a side note, the creators didn't consult with Hannah or with the Kennedy or Bessette family members, so the entire show has been filmed without any official backing.)
 That said, the "Daryl Hannah" character certainly seems to be overflowing with what look like autism symptom exaggerations.